Dance

 **After the course**

-Your story with us doesn’t end at graduation.
-We are proud of our record that 95% of University of Gloucestershire graduates are in work or further study six months after completing their course*, and throughout your studies we are committed to working with you to develop your future plan.
+Your story doesn’t end with us at graduation.
+We support our graduates to balance purpose with ambition, and 96% of University of Gloucestershire graduates are in work or further study within six months of completing their course*.

 **Experience an open day**